Helmut Frenz

 He was awarded the Nansen Refugee Award in 1974 and granted Chilean citizenship in 2007.

-Back in Germany he was the Execurive Direcor of Amnesty International and after retirement he directed the Schleswig Holstein state government's refugee support activities.
+Back in Germany he was the Execurive Director of Amnesty International and after retirement he directed the Schleswig Holstein state government's refugee support activities.

 Early life and education

 Frenz was born on February 4, 1933, in Allenstein, Germany (present day Poland) to a civil servant father and a home making mother, both members of the Nazi party.
 He lost his right eye in the World War II bombing, aged 10 years.
 In February 1945, when he was aged 11 year he was due to start his education in an elite fascist school, but the Soviet advance into Berlin interrupted that.

 He studied theology at Bonn University, Göttingen University, and Kiel University.